EDIpack/EDIpack2.0/doc/index.rst

 In the actual development stage both the `normal` and `superc` modes include **electron-phonon** coupling to Holstein phonons.

-|edipack2| is designed to obtain the lowest part of the
+|edipack| is designed to obtain the lowest part of the
 spectrum of the quantum impurity problem., While this makes the software naturally works at **zero temperature**, it also supports the determination of **low temperatures** properties.